 Albert is an Australian resident and is not married.
-He previously lived in the United Kingdom and now receives a pension and dividend, interest and rental income from the United Kingdom.
-Albert worked for and was paid by an American company in the United States for 80 days during the year and by his Australian employer in Australia for the remainder of the year.
+He previously lived in the United Kingdom and now receives dividend, interest and rental income from the United Kingdom.
+Albert worked for and was paid by an American company in the United States for 80 days during the year.
+He also worked for an Australian employer in the United Kingdom for a short period and worked in Australia for the remainder of the year.

 All foreign income, deductions and foreign tax paid must be expressed in Australian dollars.
-The following table, Convert to Australian dollars, shows you how to do this.
+The following table shows you how to do this.
 Phone the Tax Office on 13 28 61 to find out the exchange rates.